ALEJANDRO-hub-art/Movie-Genres-Data-Analysis-Project/README.md

 - Critical reception
 - Volume/output

 However, movie datasets often store multiple genres in a single field, making genre-specific analytics difficult.
 This project addresses these problems by restructuring the dataset and performing targeted statistical analysis to help decision-makers prioritize which genres to fund, market, or expand.
-RESEARCH THIS

 🛠 **Tech Stack**